Discovering Charleston: Museums & Culture

 Charleston has been described as the Holy City as it holds an impressive collection of historic places of Worship.
 Discover and explore different religion and the architectural beauty which goes along with it.

-As the First Presbytarian Church grew, a Second Presbytarian Church was built to accomodate the growing number of worshippers.
+As the First Presbyterian Church grew, a Second Presbyterian Church was built to accommodate the growing number of worshippers.

 Citadel Square Baptist Church